Gemini CLI Releases

 - NPM Channel: The npm channel to publish to.
 The options are

-to skip creating a GitHub release and create an npm release only.
+trueto skip creating a GitHub release and create an npm release only. - Environment: Select the appropriate environment.
+The

 - Version: The exact version to release (e.g.,